Tad Stahnke

 International Programs Officer for the Initiative on Holocaust Denial and Antisemitism

-Ilana develops and maintains international partnerships to reach young adults and leaders through joint educational projects that deliver accurate information about the Holocaust in ways that reflect the relevance of history to those audiences today.
+Since joining the Museum in 2019, Ilana has worked to build international partnerships to reach young adults and leaders through joint educational projects that deliver accurate information about how and why the Holocaust happened in ways that reflect the relevance of this history to those audiences today.
+She leads the International Program on Holocaust and Genocide Education, implemented jointly with UNESCO, to build the capacity of education stakeholders around the world to develop context relevant Holocaust education in support of existing national curriculum framework and priorities.
 Previously, Ilana managed innovative partnerships and programs across the greater Middle East at America Abroad Media, an international nonprofit that empowers and supports local voices that convey universal values through creative content and media programming.
 Ilana has a BA in Journalism from The George Washington University.